rabbitmq/rabbitmq-website/site/upgrade.md

 that rebalances queue masters.
 The plugin has some additional configuration and reporting tools, but is not supported or verified by the RabbitMQ team.
 Use at your own risk.

+### <a id="priority-issues" class="anchor" href="#priority-issues">Known issues with priority queues</a>
+Upgrading from 3.5.x and 3.6.x to 3.7.x will rewrite the message store into a per-vhost message store.
+This conversion doesn't currently support priority queues, and might stop the conversation or erase the priority messages.

 ## <a id="rabbitmq-restart-handling" class="anchor" href="#rabbitmq-restart-handling">Handling Node Restarts in Applications</a>